stevehuang52/NeMo/project/README.md

 ## TODO
+- [ ] Run grid-search
+- [ ] Try 20s segments for testing, compare with 400s
+- [ ] Train with weighted cross-entropy loss
+- [ ] Process AVA data, and eval

 - [x] Visualize multilingual test data predictions & labels to see where the model falls short
 - [x] Prepare and cut AMI manifest for train/dev/test
 - [x] Prepare and cut isci for training
 - [x] Prepare and cut fisher 2004 manifest for train
 - [x] Prepare and cut fisher 2005 manifest for train
 - [x] Prepare and cut ch120-Ch109 manifest for test
 - [x] Prepare and cut ch120-moved for dev